Financial Services Sites Face Escalating ADA Scrutiny

 Banks, credit unions, and fintech companies are high-value targets for accessibility lawsuits.
 Online banking, loan applications, and investment platforms must be accessible under ADA Title III.

 The financial services industry faces intensified accessibility enforcement due to the essential nature of banking and financial products.
 Courts have consistently held that online banking portals, loan application systems, and investment platforms are places of public accommodation under ADA Title III.
-The Consumer Financial Protection Bureau has identified digital accessibility as a priority enforcement area, and the OCC has issued guidance requiring national banks to ensure digital service accessibility.
-With average settlements exceeding $50,000 and the potential for class-action litigation, financial services organizations face disproportionate legal and reputational risk from accessibility failures.
+With typical settlements of $5,000-$30,000, defense costs of $30,000+, and the potential for class-action litigation, financial services organizations face disproportionate legal and reputational risk from accessibility failures.

 The Financial Services Accessibility Challenge